mgreim-13/earnings-trading-app/ScanEarningsLambda/README.md

 | ticker    | String (SK) | Stock ticker symbol |
 | earningsDate | String | Date of the earnings announcement |
 | time      | String | "AMC" or "BMO" |

+**Note**: Tables are created dynamically and cleaned up at 4:00 PM EST (normal days) or 1:00 PM EST (early closure days).
+No TTL is used - tables are deleted entirely.

 ### EventBridge Schedule